fokot/elm-workshop/README.md

 * `Cmd` are run by Elm platform and only way how they can return value back to application is that they produce `Msg` which is processed by `update`
 * Communication with JS is done via `ports`
 * [elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest) is cool
-* json encoders/decoders are lot of boilerplate
+* Json encoders/decoders are lot of boilerplate